Enniskerry: Television

-From 1996 to 2001, along with Avoca, County Wicklow, it played host to the television series Ballykissangel.
-On 16 March 2009, Meredith Vieira and Al Roker broadcast live in Enniskerry for NBC's Today Show.
+From 1996 to 2001, the village (along with nearby Avoca, County Wicklow) was used as a filming location for the BBC drama Ballykissangel.

+On 16 March 2009, NBC’s Today Show broadcast live from Enniskerry’s Powerscourt Gardens as part of a two-day St. Patrick’s Day special.
+Hosts Meredith Vieira and Al Roker presented segments from County Wicklow and Dublin, including coverage of Irish heritage, tourism, and cultural traditions.
+During the broadcast, Vieira described the Powerscourt Estate as “like a movie set.”

 Transport

 The Bray and Enniskerry Railway was proposed in the 19th century, to link the town to Bray.
 Some initial work was carried out, including building a bridge to carry the railway over Dublin Corporation's Vartry watermain.
 Wicklow County Council recently removed much of the railway embankment in road widening, but left the bridge, which is directly opposite the ornate bridge carrying the watermain over the Cookstown River, a tributary of the River Dargle.
 The plan ran into financial difficulties, and the rails were lifted and sold off.

-The 44 Bus to DCU now has a terminus in Enniskerry, whilst the 185 Bus to Bray goes through the village.
+The 44 Bus to DCU via Dundrum and St. Stephen's Green now has a terminus in Enniskerry (operated by Dublin Bus), whilst the L15 Bus to Bray goes through the village (operated by Go-Ahead Ireland).

 Sports

-There are two soccer clubs located in the village; Enniskerry Football Club and Enniskerry Youth Club.
+There are two football clubs located in the village; Enniskerry Football Club and Enniskerry Youth Club.

 Enniskerry Football Club was founded in the early 1970s as Enniskerry Schoolboys Football Club.
 The club, which now fields teams of boys and girls, is based in the Bog Meadow.
 Enniskerry FC participates in the Metropolitan Girls League with all-girls teams, the Wicklow Schoolboys/Girls Soccer League for their all-boys teams and the Athletic Union League for the men's team.

 Enniskerry Youth Club have several teams playing at adult and youth level.

-There is also a Gaelic football club in the village.
+There is also a Gaelic football club and Enniskerry Boxing Club located at St Mary's GAA grounds.

 Religion

 Strong ecumenical links have been forged over the years between the Roman Catholic parish of St Mary and the Church of Ireland parish of St Patrick, Powerscourt, both in the village of Enniskerry.
-For Volkstrauertag 2022, the Roman Catholic priest Bernard Kennedy led his congregation in "an Ecumenical prayer for peace with interfaith elements," joining Lutheran, Catholic and Jewish communities in Enniskerry.
+For Volkstrauertag 2022, the Roman Catholic priest Bernard Kennedy led his congregation in "an Ecumenical prayer for peace with interfaith elements", joining Lutheran, Catholic and Jewish communities in Enniskerry.
 Other clergymen have previously spoken out about the strong ties that exist between Christian communities in the area.